Grade 3 at St. Patrick's

 Students participate in many hands-on science experiments.
 For example, we create fossils and explore why they are important today.
 Students learn about the Pledge of Allegiance and how to appreciate those who protect us.

 Math and reading classes are divided into two heterogeneous groups of mixed abilities and genders.
 The groupings allow for smaller class sizes providing individualized and differentiated instruction while allowing students greater access to the curriculum.
 We use a variety of manipulatives to better understand content.
 In reading, we study three novels each year.
-Ms. Falk and Mrs. Ladd and collaboratively plan to make sure lesson plans are synchronized.
+Miss Jenkins and Mrs. Fieni collaboratively plan to make sure lesson plans are synchronized.
 The curriculum and grading philosophies are the same for the groups.

 - Journey to become better disciples of Jesus Christ